 How do I Enrol?

 There are 22 units of competency in this Leisure and Health qualification that are delivered in three stages.
-Students will be supported throughout the course program via regular Trainer support, online eLearning, live and recorded web-tutorials, live chats and forums which are designed to support individual learner needs.
+You will be supported throughout, depending on your enrolment method, via a combination of direct trainer support, online eLearning, live and recorded web-tutorials and forums aimed at supporting individual needs.
+Trainer support is also available after hours.

 |Unit of Competency||Unit of Competency Code|